...turning satisfaction measurement into

 It appears that although most banks are attending to service quality improvements, customer expectations are increasing.
 And, when customers go to their banks for help, the problems are often not resolved to the customer's satisfaction.

-Bank-specific client work:
+Bank-specific client work

-• Assistance with service quality improvement programmes
+• Assistance with service quality and customer experience improvement programmes

-• Baseline studies - identifying:
+• Customer experience baseline studies - identifying:

 • Overall satisfaction with the banking experience